blaiserods26/MappingInPython/README.md

 This repository contains python programs for using simple x, y and z co-ordinates to plot the results in either 2D (only x and y) and in 3D (x, y and z).
 It can be used a make Graphes, Maps, Figures, Diagrams, Lines, Surfaces, Planes, Points and much more

+If you find this Repository useful , please give it a star ⭐

 ## Images

 ### 2D Map